 http://localhost:8080 in your browser.

-Cloud service vs on-premises product
+Cloud service vs on-premises installation

-The role-based security features have been taken out to simplify deployment, operation and support.
+Role-based security: The role-based security features have been taken out to simplify deployment, operation and support.

 .war file, overwrite the existing version and restart your web/application server.

 If you have customised the security configuration, be sure to copy this to the updated installation too.

 Pricing and licensing